CMY-K/CMY-K.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year undergraduate student majoring in Computer Technology and Science at Harbin Institute of Technology, Shenzhen (HITSZ), under the guidance of [Full Professor Cuiyun Gao](https://cuiyungao.github.io).
-My academic focus lies in large code models(LCMs), and I am preparing to apply for 26Fall Ph.D. in Hong Kong to.
+My academic focus lies in large code models(LCMs), and I am preparing to apply for 26Fall Ph.D. in Hong Kong.

 Education 🎓
 ------